DianZhuang1998/Computational-method/Assignment 2/README.md

 ## High-level Description of the project
 This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
-- median filter
+- median filter:
 The median filter is a non-linear digital filtering technique, often used to remove noise from an image or signal.
-- cubic splines filter
+- cubic splines filter:
 cubic spline is a piecewise cubic function that interpolates a set of data points and guarantees smoothness at the data points.